{{ summary.primary }}

 Can I paste only words?

-The target bank supplies choices, sort groups, chart labels, and review notes.
-A bank that includes untaught sounds can make the sheet harder for the wrong reason.
+The target bank supplies choices, sort groups, chart labels, and review checks.
+A bank with untaught sounds can make a worksheet harder without improving the intended phonics practice.

-Should I print the answer key with the student sheet?
+Should the answer key print with the student sheet?

 Leave Print answer key off for student copies.
-The Answer Key tab remains available for teacher review.
+The Answer Key tab remains available for teacher review and export.

 What does a review warning mean?

-It means at least one row, target, or mode choice deserves attention before use.
-Open Word Ledger, fix the named rows, and check the answer key again.
+It means at least one row, target, or mode choice deserves attention.
+Open Word Ledger, check the marked rows, and confirm the answer key before printing.

 Glossary: